vmataba/online-marketing/README.md

-# Welcome to Online Markeing Tool
+# Welcome to Online Marketing Tool
 > Online Marketing Tool helps you to periodically post images and videos (not yet  supported) to your
 >Facebook page and Instagram account